Problem: You’ve signed yourself up for a potluck get-together, but your cooking expertise extends to boiling eggs and slapping together PB&Js.

 Ain’t nobody got time to steam raw beets, but don’t let that stop you from eating them.
-Pick up the super-convenient precooked beets at the store to whip up with tahini for this scene-stealing, ready-for-its-close-up dip.
+Grab super-convenient precooked beets at the store to whip up with tahini for this scene-stealing, ready-for-its-close-up dip.

-Regular guacamole is addictive enough, but throw in crunchy bell peppers, juicy cherry tomatoes, and a fiery red chili for a guac that’s off-the-chain good.
+Regular guacamole is tasty enough, but throw in crunchy bell peppers, juicy cherry tomatoes, and a fiery red chile for a guac that’s off-the-chain good.
 Make a double batch of this 10-minute recipe — it’ll go fast.

-The unmistakable kick of jalapeño and a dash of cumin give regular hummus some south-of-the-border flavor, while a little tomato helps mellow things out.
+The unmistakable kick of jalapeño and a dash of cumin give regular hummus some south-of-the-border flavor, and a little tomato helps mellow things out.
 Serve this one with tortilla chips or pita bread — both go perfectly.

 Greek yogurt and reduced-fat cream cheese go halfsies to lighten up this party favorite.
 Packed with shredded chicken and served with veggie sticks, it’s a sneaky yet delicious way to get in a generous dose of protein.

 Weary of kale?
 Drench it in a peanut-based dressing and watch your worries fade away.
-There is so much flavor going on here, from the nut butter and sesame oil; don’t be surprised if this salad outshines your main meal.
+With so much flavor from the nut butter and sesame oil, don’t be too surprised if this salad outshines your main course.

 This salad gets its tropical twist from the cubed mango, which goes surprisingly well with the savory flavors of avocado, chickpeas, and cumin.
 A one-step recipe that makes a large batch and keeps well for days, this salad is ideal for potlucks.

 Mayo haters, unite!
 Avocado, the reliable swap for mayonnaise, gives this tuna salad a heart-healthy upgrade without sacrificing taste.
-With cucumbers and pickles thrown into the mix too, eating “green” was never so easy.
+With cucumbers and pickles thrown into the mix, eating “green” has never been so easy.

 Pick up a bag of shredded cabbage to make this chicken salad easier to put together.
-Dressed in olive oil, vinegar, and coconut sugar and a handful of almond slivers, it may not be your regular mayo-laden slaw, but it also might just become your favorite.
+Dressed with olive oil, vinegar, coconut sugar, and a handful of almond slivers, it may not be your regular mayo-laden slaw, but it might just become your favorite.

 A simple basil, corn, and tomato salad gets an extra punch of protein from seared shrimp.
 With so many colors, nutrients, and textures in one serving, it can be served as a main dish just as easily as it can be a side.